apache/flink-statefun-playground/java/greeter/README.md

 - `src/`, `pom.xml` and `Dockerfile`: These files and directories are the contents of a Java Maven project which builds our functions service, hosting the `UserFn` and `UserLogin` behind a HTTP endpoint.
 Check out the source code under `src/main/java`.
 The `Dockerfile` is used to build a Docker image for our functions service.
-- `user-logins.txt`: A file with multiple JSON objects per line; this is used as test events produced to our application ingress.
 - `module.yaml`: The [Module Specification](https://ci.apache.org/projects/flink/flink-statefun-docs-release-3.2/docs/deployment/module/) file to be mounted to the StateFun runtime process containers.
 This configures a few things for a StateFun application, such as the service endpoints of the application's functions, as well as definitions of [Ingresses and Egresses](https://ci.apache.org/projects/flink/flink-statefun-docs-release-3.2/docs/io-module/overview/) which the application will use.